kousthubha-sky/S-AI/README.md

 ## 🆘 Support

-For support, please contact koustubhayadiyala36@gmail.com or create an issue in the repository.
+For support, please create an issue in the repository or contact the development team.

 ## 🏗 Architecture